Member-Managed vs. Manager-Managed

 Consider the following example:

-- members do not wish to be involved in day-to-day management of the LLC
+- The members don’t wish to be involved in the day-to-day operations of the business

 Consider the following example: